MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/world-locking/world-locking-persistence.md

 The **WorldAnchorStore** creates holographic experiences where holograms stay in specific real world positions across instances of the application.
 Users can pin individual holograms wherever they want, and find them later in the same spot over app sessions.

-> [!NOTE]
-> When possible, use [World Locking Tools](/mixed-reality/world-locking-tools) instead of `WorldAnchorStore` for persistent world locking.
-For Unity 2019/2020 with OpenXR or the Windows XR Plugin, use `ARAnchorManager`.
-For more information, see [Choose your world locking approach](spatial-anchors-in-unity.md#choosing-your-world-locking-approach).

 ## Persist holograms across sessions

 The `WorldAnchorStore` lets you persist the location of world anchors across sessions.
 To persist holograms across sessions, keep separate track of `GameObjects` that use a particular world anchor.
 You can create a `GameObject` root with a world anchor, and anchor child holograms by it with a local position offset.